 What are differences between Mirena and Kyleena hormonal IUDs?

-Both Mirena and Kyleena are very effective methods of contraception that last for up to 5 years.
+Both Mirena and Kyleena are very effective methods of contraception.
+Kyleena lasts for up to 5 years and Mirena lasts up to 6 years.
 Mirena is 99.9% effective and Kyleena is 99.7% effective.

 Mirena may be used until 55 years of age if inserted when you are 45 years of age or older, whereas Kyleena needs to be replaced every 5 years for all ages.